 ‘After 20, 22 days of being adrift, I had taken the boom off the mainsail, roped the cabin door to it, stuck it off the back, and tried to use it as a gondolier.
 I had run out of fuel using the little engine as a means to steer the boat.

 I was at my wit’s end, just bawling my eyes out, sitting on the little settee there in the saloon the salon, and I hear this inner voice that says, ‘by this time tomorrow you will be on land’.
-And it was the most amazing thing, early in the wee hours of that next morning, I was pinging adrift on my VHF, and a boat hailed me.’
+It was the most amazing thing.
+Early in the wee hours of that next morning, I was pinging adrift on my VHF.
+A boat hailed me.’

 Blue Belle, Langham’s ocean-crossing beagle.
 Photo by Christopher Langham.